At Shanghai Cooperation Organisation summit, watch the action on the sidelines

 Afghanistan has SCO observer status but it has not been listed as sending any representatives to the Samarkand summit.
 No country has yet recognised the Taliban government and the government of SCO member Tajikistan refuses to deal with the Afghan militant group, one reason why the Taliban were not invited to send representatives to last year’s SCO summit in the Tajik capital.

-There are also the potential meetings that could come on the sidelines between the Armenian prime minister and Azerbaijani president (though with the new outbreak of hostilities between their two countries on September 12, such meetings may not be a realistic prospect), or the Armenian prime minister and Turkish president, or Pakistani and Indian prime ministers.
-In other words, there may be meetings that will pave the way for future breakthroughs in various countries’ historically troubled relations.
+There are also the potential meetings that could come on the sidelines of the conference.
 But the major results will likely be in trade and connectivity, both bilateral and multilateral, involving mainly the Asian countries represented at the summit whose economies have been hurt by Russia’s actions in Ukraine.